paulprzybylowski/gym-jitsu/README.md

 `node seeds/index.js`

+- Now run the app from your terminal:

+`node app.js`

-- If seeding the database worked correctly, you will now see seed gyms in the map and the text list in your browser at localhost:3000/gyms.
-Each gym will have a populated name, lorem ipsum text block, location(city,state) and map, price in dollars per class, submitted by @[your created username], and time elapsed since the gym was created in the database.
+- In your browser, navigate to localhost:3000.
+If seeding the database worked correctly, you will see seed gyms in the map and the scroling gym list at: localhost:3000/gyms.
+Each gym should have a populated name, lorem ipsum text block, location(city,state) and map, price in dollars per class, submitted by @[your created username], and time elapsed since the gym was created in the database.

 ## Project Status